dojot/docker-compose/README.md

 ##### Secure dojot with Let's Encrypt (recommended)

-To get dojot running with https, at least for the purposes of this guide, you **MUST** ensure you have set up a static public IP address for your server and registered a domain for it.
-Then just follow the next steps. *And that domain must be accessible where dojot is running, , an alternative solution for this is look for the commented out codes in `docker-compose.yml` preceded by the titles `Gateway-static-dojot _default-1`, `Gateway-static-dojot_default-2` and `Gateway-static-dojot_default-3` and uncomment the codes accordingly instructions.*
+To get dojot running with https and Let's Encrypt you **MUST** ensure you have set up a static public IP address for your server and registered a domain for it.

 Add the following lines to the end of the file [.env](./.env) and change `<your domain>` for your registered domain.